christiancashiola/Stellar/README.md

 ![screen shots](public/stellar.gif?raw=true)

 ## Background
 Stellar is a responsive single-page web application inspired by Tumblr.
-Share quotes, video, photos, audio, link, and comment or like others posts.
+Share quotes, videos, photos, audio, and comment or like other posts.
 Users can search by tags or explore trending posts (those with most likes).
-With an infinite scroll users can enjoy searching the stars.
+With an infinite scroll, users can enjoy searching the stars.

 ## Technologies Used
 + **React/Redux** for frontend